wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-customer-service/get-started-with-dynamics-365-for-customer-service/includes/3-practice-customer-service.md

 1. Fill in information about the account.
 1. Select **Save**.

-**Task two**: Add a contact record from Wendy Smith to Coho Consulting.
+**Task two**: Add a contact record for Wendy Smith to Coho Consulting.

 1. Find the **Contacts** table.
 1. Select the plus sign (**+**) to add a new contact.